Mating quadratic maps with the modular group III: The modular Mandelbrot set: The map is a homeomorphism

 Our surgery construction converts a correspondence $\F_a$, $a\in\K$, into a rational map $P_A:a \to z+1/z+A$.
 A priori this rational map might depend on all the choices made along the way in the construction, but if $a\in \m\cap\K$ then Proposition \ref{welldefined} guarantees that $P_A$ is unique up to $A\sim -A$.
 Moreover as $\F_a$ has connected limit set $\Lambda_{a,-}$, the hybrid equivalent map $P_A$ has connected filled Julia set $K_A$ and so we may define a map

 by $\chi(a)=B$, where $B=1-A^2$.
 We shall first prove that $\chi$ is injective, using the Rickmann Lemma (see Proposition \ref{inj}).
 We will then define a quasiregular extension of $\chi |_{\m\cap\K}$ to $\K\setminus\m$ (Section \ref{extension} and Proposition \ref{extnqr}), which will turn out to be identical to the function $\chi$ that we have already defined via surgery (Proposition \ref{same}).
 In Section \ref{continuity}, we prove that $\chi$ is continuous on the whole of $\K$, using the Ma\~n\'e-Sad-Sullivan partition of $\L\f'$ into $\mathring \m$, $\partial \m\setminus\{7\}$ and $\L\f'\setminus \m$ (Section \ref{mss}), and the now classical method of Douady and Hubbard \cite{DH} in the formulation presented by Lyubich \cite{Lyu}.
-More precisely, we prove that $\chi$ is continuous on $\partial\m \cap \mathring K$ using precompactness of families of quasiconformal homeomorphisms and quasiconformal rigidity on $\partial \mathcal{M}_1$ (the `miracle of continuity on the boundary', see Proposition \ref{conti}); and we prove holomorphicity of $\chi$ on the interior of $\m$ by using the multiplier map on hyperbolic components (Proposition \ref{hypercom}) and holomorphic motion on queer components (Proposition \ref{queer}).
 In Section \ref{hom} we show that $\chi: \K \rightarrow \chi(\K)$ is a homeomorphism (Proposition \ref{homeo_on_lune}).
-Finally, an analysis of the positions and diameters of the limbs of $\m$ in a neighbourhood of its root point $a=7$ and those of the corresponding limbs of ${\mathcal M}_1$ will enable us to prove that every $B\in \mathcal{M}_1\setminus \{1\}$ is in the image of $\chi(\K)$ for $K=\L\f'\setminus U(7)$ with $U(7)$ sufficiently small (Section \ref{chi_surj}), and to deduce that $\chi$ is a homeomorphism from $\m$ to $\mathcal{M}_1$ (Section \ref{final}).
+Finally, an analysis of the positions and diameters of the limbs of $\m$ in a neighbourhood of its root point $a=7$ and those of the corresponding limbs of ${\mathcal M}_1$ will enable us to prove that every $B\in \mathcal{M}_1\setminus \{1\}$ is in the image of $\chi(\K)$ (for $K=\L\f'\setminus N)$ with the neighbourhood $N$ of $a=7$ sufficiently small (Section \ref{chi_surj}), and to deduce that $\chi$ is a homeomorphism from $\m$ to $\mathcal{M}_1$ (Section \ref{final}).